 Segment revenue reported above represents revenue generated from external customers.
-Apart from service fees charged between entities for services provided, there were no inter-segment sales in the current year (2012: nil).
+Apart from service fees charged between entities for services provided, there were no inter-segment sales in the current year.
+Revenue includes a contract

 Furthermore, services have been provided in relation to business development to third and related parties.
-This is accounted for under Other.
+This is accounted for under "Other".